MakingSense/code-style-guides/Javascript(ES6)/README.md

 ## Destructuring

   <a name="destructuring--object"></a><a name="5.1"></a>
-  - [5.1](#destructuring--object) Use object destructuring when accessing and using multiple properties of an object. eslint: [`prefer-destructuring`](http://eslint.org/docs/rules/prefer-destructuring)
+  - [5.1](#destructuring--object) Use object destructuring when accessing and using multiple properties of an object. eslint: [`prefer-destructuring`](http://eslint.org/docs/rules/prefer-destructuring), with the `object` option.

     > Why?
 Destructuring saves you from creating temporary references for those properties.